Anjali2210/interactiosample/README.md

 `npm install`

+* Install bootstrap as it's used for ease of building UI

+`npm install bootstrap`

 * Make sure you run the project in safari and disable the Cross origin Restrictions

 * To start the APP

 `npm start`